-A plan to provide for the implementation of a routine standardized monitoring program for potential impacts on specific resources as specified by the resource inventory and effects evaluation.
-The operator shall monitor activities related to the operation of the facility and demonstrate that its performance satisfies specified standards in its approved plans.
-Monitoring shall be sufficient to accurately document and quantify the short-term and long-term effects of the actions on the affected resources and uses.
+A plan is required to provide for the implementation of a routine standardized monitoring program for potential impacts on specific resources as specified by the resource inventory and effects evaluation.
+The operator is required to monitor activities related to the operation of the facility and demonstrate that its performance satisfies specified standards in its approved plans.
+Monitoring shall be sufficient to understand the short-term and long-term effects of the actions on the affected resources and uses.
 Plans for monitoring must include, at a minimum: